Eugene Dibble

 Eugene Heriot Dibble Jr. (1893–1968) was an American physician and head of the John A. Andrew Memorial Hospital at the Tuskegee Institute in Alabama.
-He played an important role in the Tuskegee Syphilis Study, which was a clinical study conducted on syphilis in African American males from 1932 to 1972.
+He played an important role in the Tuskegee Syphilis Study, which was a clinical study conducted on syphilis in African American males from 1932 to 1972 and which resulted in the deaths of over 100 people.

 Early life and career

 Eugene Heriot Dibble Jr. was born in Camden, South Carolina on August 14, 1893.
 Dibble came from a prosperous African American family.
 In 1926, he married Helen Taylor, the daughter of MIT's first African-American graduate.
 They had five children and of them, their son Robert, also became a physician.
 However, he spent the majority of his adult life in Tuskegee, Alabama, where he would eventually work at the John A. Andrew Memorial Hospital.

 Dibble received his B.A. from Atlanta University in 1915, and his medical degree from Howard University in 1919.
 He interned in Washington D.C. at Freedmen's Hospital and completed his surgical residency at the John A. Andrew Memorial Hospital in Tuskegee, Alabama in 1923.
 After his residency, he worked as assistant medical director until he was appointed surgeon-in-chief of the U.S. Veterans Administration Hospital at Tuskegee.
 In 1925, he was named medical director of the John A. Andrew Memorial Hospital and stayed until 1936.
 He returned to the Veterans Administration Hospital in 1936 in order to reorganize it as its manager and medical director.

 During his time at the Veterans Administration Hospital, Dibble established a postgraduate training program for the hospital.
 He also served in the army during both World Wars.
 During World War II, all managers of Veterans Administration hospitals were given the rank of Colonel and from 1944 to 1946, he was commissioned at this rank in the Army Medical Corps.
 This made Dibble the first African-American medical officer to be commissioned at this rank.
 In 1946, he became the medical director, for the second time, of the John A. Andrew Memorial Hospital until 1965, when his cancer had worsened, forcing him to retire.
-Dibble also served as a member of the Board of Trustees at Meharry Medical College in Nashville, Tennessee.
+Dibble also served as a member of the board of trustees at Meharry Medical College in Nashville, Tennessee.